iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 <br />

 <strong>10.
 Using Buckets</strong>
 List the bottom third of all countries in the Western Asia sub-region that speak Arabic.
+Include the row number and country name.
+Order by row number.

 <details>
   <summary>Click to expand expected results!</summary>